Undergraduate Courses

 Prime numbers, the unique factorization property of integers, linear and non-linear Diophantine equations, congruences, modular arithmetic, quadratic reciprocity, contemporary applications in computing and cryptography.
 Not open to students who are taking or have received credit for MATH 605.

 MATH 310.
-Elementary Real Analysis.
+Elementary Mathematical Analysis.

-3 hr.; 3 cr.
+4 hr.; 4 cr.
 Prereq.: MATH 201.

 MATH 316.
 Complex Analysis.

 3 hr.; 3 cr.
-Prereq.: MATH 202.
+Prereq.: MATH 202 or the equivalent.

-Topics covered include analytic functions, Cauchy?s Integral Theorem, Taylor’s theorem and Laurent series, the calculus of residues, singularities, meromorphic functions.
+Topics covered include analytic functions, Cauchy’s Integral Theorem, Taylor’s theorem and Laurent series, the calculus of residues, singularities, meromorphic functions.
 Not open to students who are taking or have received credit for MATH 616.

 MATH 318.
 Foundations of Geometry.